abysssal/lawless-shade/Game Design Document.md

 	- Enemy Types:
 		- Walkers
 			- Walks toward you, and pulls you into the light
-		- Impulsives
+		- Fraudulants
-			- Spits at you in the direction you're running
+			- Throws random potions towards you
 		- Paras
 			- Will run up to you, but instead of dragging you, they stun you and die, making you much more vulnerable
-		-
 - **Windows**
-	- Initially, they're all blocked to make sure no light can get in.
-Enemies can destroy the barricade and let light in, making it more difficult to navigate for the player
+	- Initially, they're all blocked to make sure no light can get in, but over time they open, letting light in, making them dangerous

-## Secondary Mechanics

 # Art